 - You use all appropriate ways to highlight and raise awareness of the policies to your workforce including any induction process.

-- You keep note of complaints so you can detect any patterns of inappropriate behaviour.
+- You keep a note of complaints so you can detect any patterns of inappropriate behaviour.
 Remember that an absence of any complaints does not necessarily mean that bullying and harassment is not going on.

 - You review the policy from time to time to take account of changes in the law and make sure it's working properly.

 - The employee's attention is drawn regularly to aspects of the policy focusing on, for example, the potential for sexual harassment at social events and the protocols regarding this.

 - You have been seen to put the procedure into practice eg dealt informally with any inappropriate banter in the workplace.